 - The Affordable Best-Performing powerful (5x more suction) Roomba with Google Assistant and Amazon Alexa Supported.

 What We Liked About the Roomba 980

 - The Best Robot Vacuum available on the market today (Has an advanced generation motor provides 10X more powerful suction compared to a regular Roomba).

 - Running time (battery life) is 2 hours, 45 minutes more compared to the 960.

 - The only Roomba, not, the only robot vacuum with carpet boost option (Makes it the best buy for people with lots of carpets in their home).

 - Roomba 980 comes with two virtual wall barriers, worth $50 each to buy separately.

 - Wi-fi and App connectivity enabled (smart home connected).

-- Easy to maintain and quieter one compared to Roomba 960.
+- Easy to maintain and quieter one compared to the Roomba 960.

 For the most, we highly recommend getting Roomba 960.
-As it works nearly identical to the Roomba 980 and also saves your hard-earned money ($200), it is always the best to go for Roomba 960.
-And especially if you are in the house with hardwood floors, Roomba 980’s carpet boost option and powerful motor (worth $200 more) are completely useless in terms of cleaning.
-So the 960 is the ideal option for people with hardwood floors.
+As it works nearly identical to the Roomba 980 and also saves your hard-earned money ($200), it is always the clever way getting Roomba 960.
+And especially if you are in the house with hardwood floors, Roomba 980’s carpet boost option and powerful motor (worth $200 more) are completely useless in terms of cleaning. (the ideal option for people with hardwood floors).